|Quick Facts: Court Reporters and Simultaneous Captioners

 Many community colleges and technical institutes offer postsecondary certificate programs for court reporters and simultaneous captioners.
 These workers typically receive on-the-job training that varies by type of reporting or captioning.
 Many states require court reporters and simultaneous captioners who work in legal settings to have a state license or a certification from a professional association.

-Employment of court reporters and simultaneous captioners is projected to grow 3 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of court reporters and simultaneous captioners is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 2,100 openings for court reporters and simultaneous captioners are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 2,100 openings for court reporters and simultaneous captioners are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for court reporters and simultaneous captioners.